Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Conclusions

 \glsresetall

-We introduced an online \gls*{bad} framework for partially observable dynamical systems, modeled as \glspl*{ssm}.
-Our approach combines two key ingredients: (i) new estimators of the expected information gain and its gradient that explicitly account for latent states, and (ii) an \gls*{npf}-based construction that reuses state–parameter particles to evaluate these quantities online.
+We introduced an online sequential \gls*{bed} method for partially observable dynamical systems, modeled as \glspl*{ssm}.
+Our approach combines two key ingredients: (i) new estimators of the expected information gain and its gradient that explicitly account for latent states, and (ii) an NPF-based construction that reuses state–parameter particles to evaluate these quantities online.
 This yields an algorithm whose cost grows only linearly with time, avoids reprocessing past data, and remains asymptotically consistent under mild assumptions.
-The framework supports continuous design spaces and stochastic-gradient optimization, making it broadly applicable.
-Through experiments on a multi-group epidemiological model and a dynamical source–tracking problem, we demonstrated that online adaptation significantly improves information efficiency over static \gls*{bed} or random design baselines.
+The method supports continuous design spaces and stochastic-gradient optimization, making it broadly applicable.
+Through experiments on a multi-group epidemiological model, a dynamical source–tracking problem and an ecological growth model, we demonstrated that online adaptation significantly improves information efficiency over static \gls*{bed} or random design baselines.